Schiele Subdivision And Alameda Park Historic District Designation Process

 Prior Community Outreach

-Neighborhood outreach by local residents was conducted in 2004 when a letter and survey was distributed to assess the initial level of interest.
+In 2004 neighborhood outreach by local residents was conducted with the distribution of a letter and survey to assess the initial level of interest.
 For residents that did not respond to the survey, neighbors made at least one attempt to meet them in person to answer any questions.
 Where houses were not occupied by the owner, residents mailed the letter and survey to the property owners using the address on file with the Santa Clara County Assessor’s Office.
 The information was sent a second time if the owner did not respond to the survey.
 Following this effort, a community meeting attended by 29 property owners was held at the Hoover Community Center to provide information about the proposed historic district and respond to questions.

 On June 3, 2020, the Schiele Subdivision and Alameda Park neighborhood was listed on the Historic Resources Inventory (HRI) by the HLC as an eligible Conservation Area or Candidate City Landmark District.
 The area was recommended for listing based on extensive research and documentation submitted by representatives of the neighborhood.
 At that time, Department of Planning, Building, and Code Enforcement staff conducted a field survey and an independent review of the documentation and determined that the area met the required eligibility findings based on the high concentration of historic properties, cohesive pattern of development, and high architectural integrity.
 Prior to consideration by the HLC, property owners of record were mailed postcard notices on May 22, 2020.
 Planning staff received one inquiry in response to the mailing.